Lab 11: Programs as Data, Macros

 1. predicate : a quoted expression which will evaluate to the condition in our if-expression

-2. if-true : a quoted expression which will evaluate to the value we want to return if predicate evaluates to true (#t)
+2. if-true : a quoted expression which will evaluate to the value we return if predicate evaluates to true (#t)

-3. if-false : a quoted expression which will evaluate to the value we want to return if predicate evaluates to false (#f)
+3. if-false : a quoted expression which will evaluate to the value we return if predicate evaluates to false (#f)

 The program returns a Scheme list that represents an if expression in the form: (if <predicate> <if-true> <if-false>).
-Evaluating this expression returns the result of evaluating this if expression.
+Note that we don't want to evaluate the expression (in our program at least).

 Here are some doctests to show this: